LED Lighting For Churches

 Factors to Consider When Picking Church Lighting Solutions

-When a lighting fixture is installed in a place, it is because there is a task area that requires illumination.
-Places of worship are no different, and the illuminance of their task areas should be the main criteria used when installing lighting.
-The light levels of the area should allow for the accomplishment of tasks done in them safely and efficiently.
+A task area needs optimal lighting.
+Places of worship are no different.
+Optimal lighting in task areas should be the main criteria used when installing lighting.
+The light levels should allow for the tasks done in them safely and efficiently.
 Proper light levels also reduce eyestrain, enabling comfort during long hours of use.

 Illuminance, measured in lux or foot candles (FC) is the amount of light falling on a given surface.
 One footcandle is the total amount of light that hits a 1-square-foot surface when light is shined on it from a foot away.
 1 FC equals 10.8 lux.